AdrielleRivera/Dennise-Bello---Portfolio/README.md

 - I adjusted the spacing on the Apps Page to enhance readability and ensure a user-friendly experience, which is vital for effective UI/UX design.
 While this is not the final iteration, the adjustments create a clear and professional layout to showcase my fiancée's Virtual Assistant experience to her future clients.
 These improvements reflect a focus on accessibility and client-centered design.

+01/07/25
+- I recently resumed work after a long break and am currently addressing the responsiveness of the website for screens up to 991px.

 ```````````````
 1. Before and After Navbar Problem: